HORNETJOE/lifecycle-models/README.md

 - It is combining elements of both design and prototyping-in-stages, in an effort to combine advantages of top-down and bottom-up concepts.
 This model of development combines the features of the prototyping model and the waterfall model.

 ### Advanatges
+- Estimates (i.e. budget, schedule, etc.) become more realistic as work progressed because important issues are discovered earlier.

+- Early involvement of developers.

+- Manages risks and develops the system into phases.

 ### Disadvantages